dtphuong2612/credit_scoring/README.md

 ## Notebook Structure

 The jupyter notebook structure includes:
-- **Data preprocessing**: the process of cleaning and preparing data for analysis.
+- **EDA_creditCard**: the process of cleaning and preparing data for analysis.
 This may involve removing missing values, dealing with outliers, transforming data into a format that is suitable for analysis, feature enigneering, feature selecting, and so on.
+The process of exploring data to gain insights into its distribution, patterns, and relationships using statistical methods, visualization techniques, and hypothesis testing.

-- **Exploratory Data Analysis**: the process of exploring data to gain insights into its distribution, patterns, and relationships using statistical methods, visualization techniques, and hypothesis testing.
+- **Model_V1**: includes model training notebook and result set of trained models

-- **Model training**: the process of building a model that can make predictions from data.
-The notebook use 5 models are Logistic Regression, Support Vector Machine, Random Forest, Gradient Boosting Classifier, Cat Boost Classifier with k-fold cross-validatoin methods.
+- **Model_V2**: includes analysis of results and selection of important features for each model.
+And that includes the process of retraining models with important features.

-- **Model Tuning**: analyze the results and select feature importance and retrain the model.
+- **loan_fn.csv**: Data set after preprocessing data to put into training model.
 ## Results

 This project trained and evaluated many models including Logistic Regression, SVM, Random Forest, XGBoost, Garadient Boosting, and CATBoost.
 Models are trained on a dataset that includes demographic information, loan information, and customer transaction history.